 You want to find a charity whose mission you are passionate about.
+You want to make sure you get the best volunteer experience available to you.
 You want to make sure the work you do is meaningful.
 Most importantly, you want to make sure that your rights as a volunteer are protected and your information is secure.

 Luckily, you can find a nonprofit that will match all of your requirements with minimum time and effort on your part.
 Follow GuideStar’s 5 simple steps to ensure you have the best volunteer experience possible.

 Charities are as diverse as their donors.
 Be proactive, don’t just sign up for the first one that solicits you.
 Consider the type of charity you want to support:

 - Local, national or international

 Once you decide what kind of charity you’re looking for, narrow down your options with the new GuideStar search.
 The user-centered design allows you to identify organizations relevant to your research in real-time.
 Find information on the nonprofits you’re interested in volunteering for by the state, cause area, nonprofit profile participation level, and more.